copyrite/LwotcMinimalText/XComGame.md

 ## Failsafe
 Negative effects no longer occur when you fail a hack.
-* Negative effects prevented by Failsafe include losing squad concealment.
+* Negative effects prevented by Failsafe include breaking squad concealment.

 ## Field Medic
 +2 charges to equipped Medikits.